 Cancer Genomes

-It’s importance in the future of cancer research was noticed, even in the early days of genomics .
-The Cancer Genome Project (CGP) based at Wellcome Trust Sanger Institute in the UK were among the first to launch investigations into cancer after the publication of the Human Genome, using this genome sequence, consensus across the cancer reserach literature, and sequencing the genes of cancers themselves.
+The importance of cancer genomes in the future of cancer research was noticed, even in the early days of genomics .
+The Cancer Genome Project (CGP) based at Wellcome Trust Sanger Institute in the UK were among the first to launch investigations into cancer after the publication of the Human Genome, using this genome sequence, consensus across the cancer research literature, and sequencing the genes of cancers themselves.
 Initially, the Sanger Institute set out to sequence 20 genes across 378 samples while the Human Genome project was still ongoing , optimising sequencing and computation infrastructure for a larger project while doing so.
 The main aim of the Cancer Genome Project was to discover “cancer genes”, those frequently mutated in cancers by comparing the genes of cancer and normal tissue samples, both “oncogenes” and “tumour suppressors” which are activated and inactivated respectively in cancers.
 This project is ongoing and the UK continues to be involved in international sequencing initiatives and those focused on particular tissue types.

 The Sanger Institute also hosts the Catalogue of Somatic Mutations in Cancer , a database and website of cancer genes.
 This launched with 66,634 samples and 10,647 mutations from initial investigations into BRAF, HRAS, KRAS2, and NRAS .
 It has since expanded to include 1,257,487 samples with 4,175,8787 gene mutations curated from 23,870 publications, including 29,112 whole genomes .
 This database now also identifies cancer genes from DNA copy number, differential gene expression and differential DNA methylation.